 Clermont County Storm Drain Labeling Project

-Help students get involved in the community by participating in a storm drain curb marker project.
+Help students get involved in the community by participating in a storm drain curb label project.
+Clermont SWCD provides labels, adhesive and door hangers for the students to apply and educate.
 This project will help your students educate citizens in the community about where storm drains lead (to the river, not a treatment plant!), and prevent storm water pollution.

 Promote awareness and stewardship of water resources in your classroom with the help of Project Water Education for Teachers (WET).
 Through this site, you can find out about water festivals in your area, download activities for students, and order catalogs of water resources.